festus3001/duckbill/DuckBill/README.md

-# Duck-bill
+# Duck-bill Ember 2.3.0 Frontend

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an exercise in getting Ember to talk to the stripe payment service.

 ## Prerequisites